• Skip to primary navigation

 field-oriented control

-Field-oriented control, also known as vector control, is a calculation-intensive algorithm for motor control which is now practical due to advances in ICs; it offers improved efficiency along with superior control of torque and other performance parameters.
-Motor control—and doing so accurately and efficiently—is a topic of great interest.
-Field-oriented control (FOC), sometimes called vector […]
+Field-oriented control, also known as vector control, is a calculation-intensive algorithm for motor control that is now practical due to advances in ICs.
+It offers improved efficiency and superior control of torque and other performance parameters.
+Motor control — and doing so accurately and efficiently — is a topic of great interest.
+Field-oriented control (FOC), […]

 Filed Under: FAQ, Featured, Motors and motor control Tagged With: basics, FAQ, texasinstrumentsinc, trinamicmotioncontrol